W

 The Hidden Cost: Strategic Loneliness

-This is the part nobody budgets for.
+This is the part few teams budget for.

 When you work with code vendors:

-• you still carry all risk
+• you still carry much of the risk

 • you still guess under uncertainty